 You'll also enjoy top-notch amenities such as an all-weather bowling green, heated indoor swimming pool, café, hair and beauty salon and cinema - to name just a few.
 It’s certainly a place where you can live life to the full.

-RSVP is essential, call Michelle on 03 8849 8799 by Friday 20 May to secure your place at this event, or click below.
+RSVP is essential, call Michelle on 03 8849 8799 to secure your place at this event, or click above.

 If down the track you need more support, we offer assisted-living apartments and a full range of residential aged care options.
 That freedom and flexibility is empowering for residents and knowing care can be dialled up as needed means, quite simply, ‘no worries’.
 It's all part of what we like to call the Ryman Difference.